yesgee/socialights/project-plan.md

 It is necessary to have at least two people in the game before it can start.
 A set of quiz questions is then fetched from the server and each team gets points based on the number of questions answered in a certain amount of time.
 Each of the two teams is represented by a color with the Hue lights, while the third light is used as a countdown timer for each question.

+## Interaction Details

+**Scenario 1:**

+1. Bob enters the coffee room.
+2. Bob's phone shows a notification: *This room is SociaLights-enabled.
+Play a game?*
+3. Bob dismisses the notification, gets coffee and goes back to work.

+**Scenario 2:**

+1. Alice enters the coffee room.
+2. Alice's phone shows a notification: *This room is SociaLights-enabled.
+Play a game?*
+3. Alice pushes the notification.
+4. The App shows the available games.
+5. Alice chooses "Pub Quiz".
+6. The App tells Alice to wait for another team to play against.

+**Scenario 3:**

+1. Fred enters the coffee room.
+2. Fred's phone shows a notification: *This room is SociaLights-enabled.
+Play "Pub Quiz" with Alice?*
+3. Fred pushes the notification.
+4. The App starts the game.

+**Scenario 4:**

+1. Charlie enters the coffee room.
+2. Charlie's phone shows a notification: *This room is SociaLights-enabled.
+Play "Pub Quiz" with Alice and Fred?*
+3. Charlie pushes the notification.
+4. The App shows the game lobby.
+5. Charlie joins Fred's team.
+6. The App shows Charlie the game.

+**Scenario 5:**

+1. The system shows a question.
+2. The timing-light is pulsing green.
+3. Alice and Fred try to find the right answer.
+4. The timing-light is pulsing faster and becomes orange.
+5. The timing-light turns red.
+6. Neither team gets points for answering the question.

+**Scenario 6:**

+1. The system shows a question.
+2. The timing-light is pulsing green.
+3. Alice and Fred try to find the right answer.
+4. Alice selects the correct answer.
+5. The lights change to her colour, the App shows that this was the correct answer, Alice has won this round.

+**Scenario 7:**

+1. The system shows a question.
+2. The timing-light is pulsing green.
+3. Alice and Fred try to find the right answer.
+4. Fred selects the wrong answer.
+5. The lights change to [...], the App shows the correct answer, Fred has lost this round.

 ## Requirements